- Home

 Elected: 2017

 Marcy Levy Shankman, PhD, serves as chair of the Foundation Board's Nominating and Board Development Committee.
-She is Chief Organizational Learning Officer at the Cleveland Metropolitan School District.
+She is the founder and owner of MLS Consulting, LLC, and provides leadership and organizational development training, consulting and coaching services.

 Why I serve on The MetroHealth Foundation Board: I serve on The MetroHealth Foundation Board to contribute to one of the most important anchors for health and well-being in our community.
 Serving on the Board means I have the opportunity to share with my network and communities about the multiple ways in which Metro serves our community and to help people and organizations see the value and importance of their support of The MetroHealth System.

-Michelle Wood is Chief Operating Officer of The MetroHealth Foundation and Executive Director of Philanthropy Finance and Operations for The MetroHealth System.
+Michelle Wood is Chief Operating Officer of The MetroHealth Foundation and Vice President of Philanthropy Finance and Operations for The MetroHealth System.

 Why I serve on The MetroHealth Foundation Board: I am inspired by MetroHealth’s mission to improve the health of everyone in our community.
 Without a healthcare background, I can’t directly care for patients, but by serving on the Foundation Board, I can utilize my financial skills to ensure funding is available to help fulfill our mission and improve the lives of our patients.